 Anybody Visiting 3 or More Attractions – By visiting just 3 of these places, the pass more than pays for itself.
 And since you get to choose 5 of them, the pass really becomes a no-brainer.

-Travelers Wanting to Take Their Time – You have 9 days to use your pass after your first use, so you have plenty of time to enjoy each site.
+Travelers Wanting to Take Their Time – You have 9 days to use your pass after your first use, so you have plenty of time to enjoy each sight.
 Sure, you can visit more than one attraction each day, but you don’t have to.

 Who Should Skip the Chicago CityPASS?